 Here’s my Whole30 Zuppa Toscana recipe.
 Don’t forget to pin it for later!

-- 2 tbsp. organic beef tallow
+- 2 tbsp. organic beef tallow or ghee

 - 1 lb.
 Italian sausage, casings removed